 The “generic” approach was chosen to be investigated and described in more detail in the next chapters.
 Such an IPE is a “hands-on” solution and a good trade-of between ease of implementation and full data interworking.
 It is usable in many application fields like “Smart Home” or “Smart City”.

+6.3 Configuration Aspects

+6.3.0 Introduction

+This elaborates the initial steps to configure an Interworking Proxy Entity (IPE) between oneM2M and the OGC SensorThings API using the “Generic Approach” according to Clause 6.2.2.
+In order to enable interworking, preparation is needed in both the oneM2M-CSE and the OGC/STA Server (Figure 6.3-1).
+These configuration steps could be initiated manually beforehand or by the IPE at startup time.